 As of late 2024, the Persian Gulf remained a flashpoint for U.S.-Iran tensions, with both nations continuing to invest heavily in military capabilities and strategic alliances.
 The Strait of Hormuz, as a vital artery for global energy supplies, remains at the center of this rivalry.
 While the risk of direct conflict persists, both sides have demonstrated a cautious approach, recognizing the catastrophic consequences of a full-scale war.
 However, the evolving geopolitical landscape, technological advancements, and shifting alliances suggest that the balance of power in the Persian Gulf will remain fluid, with significant implications for regional and global security.

 The coming years will likely see continued competition, with the potential for both escalation and diplomatic breakthroughs.
 The role of emerging powers like China, the impact of climate change on regional stability, and the proliferation of advanced technologies will further complicate the dynamics of this critical region.
-As history has shown, the Persian Gulf remains a theater where the interplay of power, strategy, and diplomacy will shape the future of international relations.
+As history has shown, the Persian Gulf remains a theatre where the interplay of power, strategy, and diplomacy will shape the future of international relations.